mikavilpas/blink-ripgrep.nvim/README.md

             -- search will start from.
 Accepts the same options as the marker -- given to `:h vim.fs.root()` which offers many possibilities for -- configuration.
 If none can be found, defaults to Neovim's cwd.
-            --
+            --                  if project_root_fallback is set to true (default) --
             -- Examples:
             -- - ".git" (default)
             -- - { ".git", "package.json", ".root" }
             project_root_marker = ".git",

+            -- Allow fallback to neovim's cwd if project_root_marker list goes unresolved.
+            -- if set to false then disable completion. project_root_fallback = true

             -- The casing to use for the search in a format that ripgrep -- accepts.
 Defaults to "--ignore-case".
 See `rg --help` for all the